Find out what solar panels cost in your area

 While a 100-watt solar panel can't power your home, it can produce enough electricity to charge appliances, such as laptops, fans, and lights.
 You can install more than one flexible panel to produce more electricity to run larger appliances or charge batteries.
 So as long as you put a flexible solar panel to the right use, its low wattage shouldn't be a problem.

-Are flexible solar panels worth the investment?
+Are flexible solar panels worth it?

 As is the case with many solar panel comparisons, your best option will depend on your requirements and application.